 Show All Answers

-A list of tax-defaulted properties to be offered for sale is available on the Tax Collector’s website around the middle of January.
+A list of tax-defaulted properties to be offered for sale is available on the Tax Collector’s website at least 21 days prior to the tax sale.
+Visit our website regularly for tax sale announcements.
 Remember--because property owners have the right to redeem their property prior to the sale, the final list of parcels to be offered for sale will not be available until the day of the sale.
 Auction list sales are final.
 Updated information on properties that remain in the sale is available at the Tax Collector’s office.

 Vacant ("unimproved") land (which accounts for most property offered at our tax sales) usually has no address and therefore its approximate geographic location can be determined through the use of County Assessor plat maps.
 Exact boundary lines of a property can be determined only by a survey of the property initiated at the purchaser’s expense.
 "Improved" properties frequently (but not always) will bear a "situs" (street) address, making it quite simple to assess the location.
 A "situs" (street) address does not mean there are improvements on the property or that the improvements are included in the sale.